 You might think that sightseeing in Los Angeles will cost a pretty penny, but think again.
 Free attractions in Los Angeles offer a chance to see the city without breaking the bank.

-31. Get close to the Hollywood sign: Feeling uninspired?
+31. Hike near the Hollywood sign: Feeling uninspired?
 Try changing your perspective on a familiar sight.
-While the Hollywood sign’s grounds are barred from public access, you can walk or drive near it to get great angles for photos.
+While the Hollywood sign’s grounds are barred from public access, some great nearby hikes allow for great angles for photos.
 From Franklin Avenue in Hollywood, go north on Beachwood Drive; turn left at Ledgewood Drive and twist and wind uphill.
 Then go right at the three-way intersection onto Deronda Drive.

 32. Tour the Los Angeles Central Public Library: The Los Angeles Central Public Library reflects the Egyptian-style architecture mania that swept the country in the 1920s, after the King Tut discovery.